smakecloud/skeema/README.md

   skeema:lint [options]

 Options:
       --skip-format                            Skip formatting the schema files
-      --strip-definer[=STRIP-DEFINER]  Remove DEFINER clauses from *.sql files --strip-partitioning             Remove PARTITION BY clauses from *.sql files --update-views                   Reformat views in canonical single-line form --ignore-warnings                Exit with status 0 even if warnings are found --output-format[=OUTPUT-FORMAT]  Output format for lint results.
+      --strip-definer[=STRIP-DEFINER]          Remove DEFINER clauses from *.sql files --strip-partitioning                     Remove PARTITION BY clauses from *.sql files --allow-auto-inc[=ALLOW-AUTO-INC]        List of allowed auto_increment column data types for lint-auto-inc --allow-charset[=ALLOW-CHARSET]          List of allowed character sets for lint-charset --allow-compression[=ALLOW-COMPRESSION]  List of allowed compression settings for lint-compression --allow-definer[=ALLOW-DEFINER]          List of allowed routine definers for lint-definer --allow-engine[=ALLOW-ENGINE]            List of allowed storage engines for lint-engine --update-views                           Reformat views in canonical single-line form --ignore-warnings                        Exit with status 0 even if warnings are found --output-format[=OUTPUT-FORMAT]          Output format for lint results.
 Valid values: default, github, quiet --connection[=CONNECTION]
   -h, --help                                   Display help for the given command.
 When no command is given display help for the list command
   -q, --quiet                                  Do not output any message -V, --version                                Display this application version
       --ansi|--no-ansi                         Force (or disable --no-ansi) ANSI output -n, --no-interaction                         Do not ask any interactive question --env[=ENV]                              The environment the command should run under -v|vv|vvv, --verbose                         Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
 ```

 ### Diffing the schema